AlonEirew/event-relation-resources/datasets.md

 ### Density
 Annotating events and event relations, is considered a very challenging and expensive task.
 Consequentially, some datasets were *exhaustively* annotated to have all events covered in a given text, while other datasets only contain annotations to part of the events which exist in the text.

+> ℹ️ Partial-exhaustive annotation means that only part of the text is annotated (for example, only the first *x* sentences in any given document in the corpus), and in those selected sentences, the annotation is exhaustive.

 > ℹ️ In the non-exhaustive case, the task of event detection/extraction usually cannot be performed, and the event mention spans are given as part of the input to the model.